Notes

 - It’s the exhumed, embalmed body of a middle aged man.
 He has Avethan burial goods: Golden chalcedony rosary, and a large ironwood ring bearing the face of Saint Ilex, the Preserver.

 On the wall over the mirror is a map of a nearby Avethan churchyard.
-There are Xs over some graves.
+Penned Xs mark some of the graves.

 Topic: Religion, Aveth, Modern history, etc.